3 Day Hike – Dale Rd To Mundaring Weir

 A wonderful introduction to overnight hiking for a young person with endless beauty and challenging sections to feel great self-satisfaction.
 This three-day experience on the Bibbulmun Track has been designed to meet the Duke Of Edinburgh International Award Bronze level (see below).
 I have added limited space for non-Duke Of Edinburgh participants.
 I have completed this section several times in a group and solo.

 Day One – Dale Road to Beraking Campsite – 9.2km

-We join the Bibbulmun Track off Dale Rd and head north across the beautiful Darling Scarp.
+We will meet at 9am and at the Bibbulmun Track / Dale Rd crossing and head north across the beautiful Darling Scarp.
 This area is bound by Jarrah and Wandoo forests.
 Granite dominated hills make up the Helena Valley.
 We stop for the night at the stunningly positioned Beraking Campsite over the valley.
 Today is mostly flat and easy with small sections of steep hills.
 Day one is all about adjusting to our gear and walking.